-A number of formal natural heritage designations may affect possible new development proposals in Kingussie.

-- The Gynack Burn which flows through the village and its banks are also designated as a Special area of Conservation (SAC). - Adjacent to the village, but not within the settlement boundary, the woodland to the north is largely included in the Ancient Woodland inventory. - Land south of the railway to the west of Ruthven Road is designated as a Ramsar Convention Site, a Special Area of Conservation and a Special Protection Area and Site of Special Scientific Interest.

-In addition, Development on land allocated in the Plan has potential to have an effect on a number of European designated sites:

-- Insh Marshes SAC

-- River Spey Insh Marshes SPA and Ramsar site

-- River Spey SAC

-You must supply as part of your planning application, all necessary information to allow the planning authority to carry out an Appropriate Assessment in order that they can be confident that your development will not have an adverse effect on the site integrity or qualifying features.
-Specifically your proposal must address the mitigation measures (as set out in supplementary guidance on Natural Heritage) required to address potential impacts on:
+- 36.5 A number of formal natural heritage designations may affect possible new development proposals in Kingussie. - The Gynack Burn which flows through the village and its banks are also designated as a Special area of Conservation (SAC). - Adjacent to the village, but not within the settlement boundary, the woodland to the north is largely included in the Ancient Woodland inventory. - Land south of the railway to the west of Ruthven Road is designated as a Ramsar Convention Site, a Special Area of Conservation and a Special Protection Area and Site of Special Scientific Interest. - 36.6 In addition, Development on land allocated in the Plan has potential to have an effect on a number of European designated sites: - Insh Marshes SAC - River Spey Insh Marshes SPA and Ramsar site - River Spey SAC - 36.7 You must supply as part of your planning application, all necessary information to allow the planning authority to carry out an Appropriate Assessment in order that they can be confident that your development will not have an adverse effect on the site integrity or qualifying features.
+Specifically your proposal must address the mitigation measures (as set out in Natural Heritage Supplementary Guidance) required to address potential impacts on: - water abstraction - disturbance to otters - pollution and siltation from construction sites - requirement for SUDS - pollution from wastewater

-- Water abstraction

-- Disturbance to otters

-- Pollution and siltation from construction sites

-- Requirement for SUDS

-- Pollution from wastewater

-The Cairngorms Landscape Toolkit sets out a number of priorities, which aim to maintain and enhance the landscape of the village and its setting.

-Developments must therefore be considered in the context of these priorities and the way in which your development contributes to them.
-This includes:

-- Enhancing the contribution that the river Spey, its floodplain and wildlife make to the experience of Kingussie residents and visitors. - Maintaining and developing the visual permeability of settlement, and especially views out to the mountains and strath. - Continuing the parks and gardens tradition in new public spaces as the settlement expands.
-An old value, a new interpretation. - Identifying those individual features of the village landscape that are most valued and prioritise their maintenance and enhancement, for example walls, signposts, veteran trees and familiar historic landmarks. - Maintaining and enhancing the contribution of trees and woodland within the settlement. - Maintaining and enhancing woodland access around the village, managing access corridors for both people and wildlife. - Enrich the experience of the Gynack walks to broaden the user base.
+- 36.8 The Cairngorms Landscape Toolkit sets out a number of priorities, which aim to maintain and enhance the landscape of the village and its setting. - 36.9 Developments must therefore be considered in the context of these priorities and the way in which your development contributes to them.
+This includes: - enhancing the contribution that the river Spey, its floodplain and wildlife make to the experience of Kingussie residents and visitors: - maintaining and developing the visual permeability of settlement, and especially views out to the mountains and strath; - continuing the parks and gardens tradition in new public spaces as the settlement expands.
+An old value, a new interpretation; - identifying those individual features of the village landscape that are most valued and prioritise their maintenance and enhancement, for example walls, signposts, veteran trees and familiar historic landmarks; - maintaining and enhancing the contribution of trees and woodland within the settlement; - maintaining and enhancing woodland access around the village, managing access corridors for both people and wildlife; and - enriching the experience of the Gynack walks to broaden the user base.

-The historical significance of Kingussie is reflected in its many listed buildings.
+- 36.10 The historical significance of Kingussie is reflected in its many listed buildings.
 The traditional capital of Badenoch it was founded in the late 18th century by the Duke of Gordon as a traditional model village.
 The arrival of the railway transformed its fortunes into a prosperous town known as a holiday resort.
-The conservation area includes the planned elements of the settlement and its finest buildings.

-All listed buildings and structures, archaeological remains and sites, and features which are notable for their local cultural heritage will be protected and enhanced.
+The conservation area includes the planned elements of the settlement and its finest buildings. - 36.11 All listed buildings and structures, archaeological remains and sites, and features which are notable for their local cultural heritage will be protected and enhanced.

-In Kingussie, developer contributions will be required towards infrastructure works which are reasonably related to the development of the site.
+- 36.12 In Kingussie, developer contributions will be required towards infrastructure works which are reasonably related to the development of the site.
 This will include:

-- Education provision
+- education provision

-- Library facilities
+- library facilities

-- Healthcare provision
+- healthcare provision

-- Recycling provision
+- recycling provision

-- Roads infrastructure related to the proposed new development
+- roads infrastructure related to the proposed new development

-- Travel improvements
+- travel improvements

-- Community facilities
+- · community facilities

-- Open space
+- open space

-- Strategic landscaping
+- · strategic landscaping

-- Connection to the path network
+- connection to the path network

-- Natural heritage
+- natural heritage

-- Affordable housing provision
+- affordable housing provision